dushyantyx/dushyantyx/README.md

 > "Pain is just growth in disguise." – Akatsuki

 I’m Dushyant, a lone shinobi diving deep into C, Go, Python, Java, and all forbidden scrolls of coding.
 I lurk in the shadows, mastering tech like a true Akatsuki member.
-Currently summoning powers with Golang and C++.
-Arch Linux is my personal black cloak – silent, deadly, unstoppable.

 ---